ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/testing/index.md

 | ```

 [[only-angular]]
-| We will walk through how you can use testing ag-Grid as part of your Angular application,
+| We will walk through how you can use testing AG Grid as part of your Angular application,
 | using default build tools provided when using the [Angular CLI](https://cli.angular.io/).
 |
 | ## Configuring the Test Module
 |
-| The first thing we need to do is to add ag-Grid's `AgGridModule` to the `TestBed.configureTestingModule(`:
+| The first thing we need to do is to add AG Grid's `AgGridModule` to the `TestBed.configureTestingModule(`:
 |
 | ```ts
 | beforeEach(async(() => {